widdix/aws-ec2-ssh/README.md

 ASSUMEROLE="IAM-role-arn"                      # IAM Role ARN for multi account.
-See below for more info IAM_AUTHORIZED_GROUPS="GROUPNAMES"             # Comma seperated list of IAM groups to import SUDOERSGROUP="GROUPNAME"                       # IAM group that should have sudo access LOCAL_GROUPS="GROUPNAMES"                      # Comma seperated list of UNIX groups to add the users in USERADD_PROGRAM="/usr/sbin/useradd"            # The useradd program to use. defaults to `/usr/sbin/useradd` USERADD_ARGS="--create-home --shell /bin/bash" # Arguments for the useradd program. defaults to `--create-home --shell /bin/bash`
+See below for more info IAM_AUTHORIZED_GROUPS="GROUPNAMES"             # Comma seperated list of IAM groups to import SUDOERSGROUP="GROUPNAME"                       # IAM group that should have sudo access LOCAL_MARKER_GROUP="iam-synced-users"          # Dedicated UNIX group to mark imported users.
+Used for deleting removed IAM users
+LOCAL_GROUPS="GROUPNAMES"                      # Comma seperated list of UNIX groups to add the users in USERADD_PROGRAM="/usr/sbin/useradd"            # The useradd program to use. defaults to `/usr/sbin/useradd` USERADD_ARGS="--create-home --shell /bin/bash" # Arguments for the useradd program. defaults to `--create-home --shell /bin/bash`
 ```

+The LOCAL_MARKER_GROUP will be created if it does not exist.
+BEWARE: DO NOT add any manually created users
+to this group as they will be deleted in the next sync.
+This group is used by aws-ec2-ssh to keep track
+of what users were imported in the last run.

 ## Using a multi account strategy with a central IAM user account